Dark Warehouses to grab the spotlight

 TAKEAWAY

-There’s no doubt the world’s warehouses will get a little darker in 2024 – and given the ongoing labour shortages, the automation technology could not have come at a better time.
+There’s no doubt the world’s warehouses will get a little darker – and given the ongoing labour shortages, the automation technology could not have come at a better time.
 The major operators can no longer ignore the long list of benefits that such an investment will bring.

 Subscribe to our newsletter